llSourcell/How-to-Generate-Art-Demo/README.md

    }
    ````

-Then you can run the code via typing `jupyter notebook` into Terminal!
+Then you can run the code via typing `jupyter notebook` into terminal

 #Coding Challenge - Due Date is Thursday, March 9th at 12 PM PST